Looking to Visit Vietnam and trying to get your trip organized?

 Vietnam Travel is a Foodie Heaven for Gourmets

 Vietnam has many factors, both cultural and historical, that helped create its diverse yet unique cuisine.
-The first thing is endless ingredients, which are provided by the tropical climate.
-It allows Vietnamese chefs to get as creative as they want while creating a taste only found in Vietnam with unique ingredients.
+The first is the endless ingredients provided by the tropical climate.
+This allows Vietnamese chefs to get as creative as they want while creating a taste only found in Vietnam with unique ingredients.

 The long-term influence of neighboring cultures like Chinese, Thai and centuries of French domination introduced variable cooking methods and spices into Vietnamese cuisine.
 This results in a healthy balance between meat and veggies, the perfect harmony of sweet, sour and savory, and a good mixture of East meets West.